vishykaranth/system-design/system-design-03/approach/system-design-approach.md

 - The systems design interview can be difficult,
 - but it’s also a place to be creative and to take joy in the imagining of systems unbuilt.
 - If you listen carefully, make sure you fully understand the problem, and then take a clear, straightforward approach to communicating your ideas, you should do fine.

+### System Design Basics
+- Whenever we are designing a large system, we need to consider few things:
+    - What are different architectural pieces that can be used?
+    - How do these pieces work with each other?
+    - How can we best utilize these pieces, what are the right tradeoffs?
+- Investing in scaling before it is needed is generally not a smart business proposition; however, some forethought into the design can save valuable time and resources in the future.
+- System Design aspects are,
+    - core building blocks of scalable systems.
+    - distributed system concepts.
+    - Consistent Hashing,
+    - CAP Theorem,
+    - Load Balancing,
+    - Caching,
+    - Data Partitioning,
+    - Indexes,
+    - Proxies,
+    - Queues,
+    - Replication
+    - choosing between SQL vs. NoSQL.